 three large garlic cloves, peeled

-five medium/large ginseng roots
+five medium to large ginseng roots

-twelve daechu, aka: Korean jujubes
+twelve daechu, aka Korean jujubes

 two leeks